HWeber-tech/emp_proving_ground_v1/docs/operations/env_security_hardening.md

   command returns `latest handshake: (none)` when peers are offline.
 - Incorporate these checks into the promotion and incident runbooks so credential leakage and inadvertent port exposure surface immediately.

+## 5. Secret rotation practices and automation goals

+- **Rotation cadence:** rotate interactive operator credentials quarterly, API tokens and signing keys every 60 days, and infrastructure service accounts within 30 days of any incident or role change.
+Track the last-rotated timestamp alongside each entry in the credential register maintained by the security team so the aging script can flag drift.
+- **Execution workflow:** prepare replacement secrets in a temporary dotenv file, apply them through `install -m 640` into `/etc/emp/secrets`, reload the dependent services (`systemctl reload emp-runtime`, restart connectors), and confirm the old values are shredded with `shred --remove`.
+For database and broker users, stage dual credentials so the new key is tested before the old one is revoked.
+- **Automation baseline:** implement a lightweight `secret_age` script that runs in CI and a nightly cron, reads the credential register, fails builds when entries exceed the defined cadence, and emits Slack alerts via the `SLACK_CI_WEBHOOK` secret.
+Store generated reports in `artifacts/security` so audit reviews have a single history.
+- **Future-state integration:** target Vault or AWS Secrets Manager to supply runtime dotenv files on demand.
+The rollout plan is to (1) mirror the credential register into the secrets manager, (2) replace `EMP_SECRETS_ENV_FILE` with a bootstrap script that materializes short-lived leases, and (3) gate CI merges on automated rotation checks finishing successfully.
+This keeps rotation hands-free once service accounts are migrated off static `.env` files.